Omni Calculator logo

 OCFTTM=OCFQ4+OCFQ3+OCFQ2+OCFQ1\small OCF_{TTM} = OCF_{Q4} + OCF_{Q3} + OCF_{Q2}+ OCF_{Q1}

 The OCFQ4\small OCF_{Q4}, Operating cash flow Q4, represents the value we get at the end of the most recent fiscal quarter, OCFQ3\small OCF_{Q3}, Operating cash flow Q3, represents the value obtained from one quarter before the last one, and so on until we cover the data from the past twelve months.
-The advanced section of our operating cash flow ratio calculator can help you with this or if you prefer, jump to the last section for a real example.
+The second section of our operating cash flow ratio calculator can help you with this or if you prefer, jump to the last section for a real example.

 What is a good operating cash flow ratio?